-The North Georgia Technical College Emergency Operation Plan is designed to provide a resource for North Georgia Technical College personnel, administrators, and students to assist with information and provide guidelines in planning and responding in a crisis.
-While the Plan does not cover every conceivable contingency, it does provide the basic administrative guidelines to cope with most emergencies.
+The North Georgia Technical College Emergency Operation Plan and Crisis Communication Plan is designed to provide a resource for North Georgia Technical College personnel, administrators, and students to assist with information and provide guidelines in planning and responding in a crisis.
+While the plans do not cover every conceivable contingency, they do provide the basic administrative guidelines to cope with most emergencies.

-The College's Emergency Operation Plan, located at www.northgatech.edu, (click on Campus Police at the bottom of the page) to review the Annual Security and Fire Safety Report for "best practices" and information about Emergency Guidelines for the campus community.

-College emergency procedures; pre-emergency planning and performance expectations; "shelter-in-place," "secure-in-place" and evacuation guidelines; and local contingency and continuity planning requirements.
+The College's Emergency Operation Plan, located at www.northgatech.edu, (click on Campus Police at the bottom of the page) to review the Annual Security and Fire Safety Report for "best practices" and information about Emergency Guidelines for the campus community, college emergency procedures; pre-emergency planning and performance expectations; "shelter-in-place," "secure-in-place", evacuation guidelines; and local contingency and continuity planning requirements.
 College departments are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.